Rob-Mundy/Rock-paper-scissors-lizard-spock/README.md

     <img src="https://rob-mundy.github.io//Rock-paper-scissors-lizard-spock/assets/images/header_and_nav.png" width="400px">

-    + The navigation section is positioned at the top of the webpage in a consistent location.
+    + The navigation section is positioned at the top of the webpage in a familiar location.

     + It contains the website's name "Rock, Paper, Scissors, Lizard, Spock" in the centre, which links to the top of the home page.